PandoraJewelry/CodingStandards/README.md

   * Authentication (login)
     * Azure AD?
     * SSO?
+    * OAuth?
   * Authorization (roles)
+    * Claims based?
+  * Do not check in username/password in config file (or XML transform file)
+    * Set in Azure application settings (what about KeyVault?)
 * URLs (DNS)
 * Certificates
 * Force HTTPS on all routes (except login pages)